 Jennifer L. Hill

-Jennifer Hill works at the intersection of social policy research and methodological development.
-She is interested in methods and study designs that allow researchers to go beyond making purely associational observations to actually be able to answer causal questions.
-In particular she focuses on situations in which it is difficult or impossible to perform traditional randomized experiments,or when even seemingly pristine study designs are complicated by missing data or hierarchically structured data.
+Jennifer Hill works on development of methods that help us to answer the causal question that are so vital to policy research and scientific development.
+In particular she focuses on situations in which it is difficult or impossible to perform traditional randomized experiments, or when even seemingly pristine study designs are complicated by missing data or hierarchically structured data.
+Most recently Hill has been pursuing two major strands of research.
+The first focuses on Bayesian nonparametric methods that allow for flexible estimation of causal models without the need for methods such as propensity score matching.
+The second line of work pursues strategies for exploring the impact of violations of typical assumptions in this work that require that all confounders have been measured.
 Hill has published in a variety of leading journals including Journal of the American Statistical Association, American Political Science Review, American Journal of Public Health, and Developmental Psychology.
 Hill earned her PhD in Statistics at Harvard University in 2000 and completed a post-doctoral fellowship in Child and Family Policy at Columbia University's School of Social Work in 2002.

 Hill is also the Co-Director of the Center for Research Involving Innovative Statistical Methodology (PRIISM) and the new Master's Program in Applied Statistics for Social Science Research (A3SR).